End of Tenancy Cleaning Cost

 Before you start your tenancy clean, make sure to contact your landlord or tenancy agent for a copy of the inspection checklist.
 Be sure to also have a copy of your move in report.
 These are important, as it will help you tick off all the required checks in order to secure your deposit upon leaving the tenancy.

 Once you have your checklist, you can then start to clean and tick off the requirements.
-The bare minimum is to at least clean every room of the property, such as the living room, bedrooms, bathroom, kitchen and hallway if any of these apply to you.
+The bare minimum is to at least clean every room of the property, such as the living room, bedrooms, bathroom, kitchen, and hallway — if any of these apply to you.

-Make sure storage, shelving and any furniture or upholstery is sufficiently cleaned and free of any dust, scratches or marks.
+Make sure storage, shelving, and any furniture or upholstery is sufficiently cleaned and free of any dust, scratches, or marks.
 In the kitchen, make sure food in cabinets and the fridge or freezer is removed, and any spillage or crumbs are tidied up.

 Clean appliances and features in all rooms, especially the kitchen and bathroom.
 As these are areas that tend to gather the most grime and become the most unclean.
 Do checks on walls in every room, behind furniture and upholstery, especially if you have children, as they will no doubt have left some piece of crayon artwork for your landlord to discover.

 You will also have to clean the carpets in your home if you have any.
-The best way of doing this is by hiring a a carpet cleaning machine, as the detergent you can use will be much more effective than any carpet cleaning product you can buy off the shelf.
+The best way of doing this is by hiring a carpet cleaning machine, as the detergent you can use will be much more effective than any carpet cleaning product you can buy off the shelf.

 Your garden and outside areas are also your responsibility, so be sure to have a clean around these areas.
 Sweep up any leaves, tidy up any flowers or potted plants fit for presentation, and give the lawn a mow.